alkem-io/excalidraw-fork/README.md

 ## Change Log

+### Alkemio fork of Excalidraw v0.18.0-alkemio-1
+- Version bump to `0.18.0-alkemio-1`

 ### Alkemio fork of Excalidraw v0.17.0-alkemio-8
 - Version bump to `0.17.1-alkemio-8`
+- `reconcileElements` exposed to the public API
 - `addElementsFromPasteOrLibrary` exposed to the public API
 - opening a file now inserts elements in the current scene.
 Does not overwrite them anymore.